-- (1) The primary purpose of your project should be to articulate a claim and use evidence to support this claim. - (2) Your first version should be a complete version of your project. - (3) I expect you to have at least 5 sources other than the texts listed in the course syllabus.
-At least 3 of these sources must be non-website sources, e.g. articles in journals, books, etc. While you may use the web to access these non-website sources, e.g. www.JSTOR.org, the sources should not be web-published content. - (4) I expect you to explain the mathematics you are discussing.
+- (1) Your first version should be a complete version of your project. - (2) I expect you to have at least 7 sources other than the texts listed in the course syllabus.
+At least 5 of these sources must be non-website sources, e.g. articles in journals, books, etc. While you may use the web to access these non-website sources, e.g. www.JSTOR.org, the sources should not be web-published content. - (3) I expect you to explain the mathematics you are discussing.
 This might be done by giving proofs if they are short and/or understandable, or this might also be done by including excellent examples.
-When in doubt, use Journey Through Genius and Crest of the Peacock as models for various techniques for discussing mathematics. - (5) Remember that this will be a written project of length (without references) equivalent to 10 pages with 1 inch margins, 12 point Times New Roman font, double spaced.
-You should direct a significant portion of your project toward a general university audience and articulate clearly which sections are aimed toward experts. - (6) You need to properly document all of your sources, using an established citation method: MLA, APA, the bibliography and/or BibTeX packages used by LaTeX, etc. You are not required to use a specific citation method, but you should choose one specific method and use it consistently through your paper. - (7) Plagiarism is a violation of the University Senate Rules discussed in the syllabus, and will be dealt with according to University Policy (i.e. you will get an E in the class if you plagiarize someone else's work).
+When in doubt, use Journey Through Genius and Crest of the Peacock as models for various techniques for discussing mathematics. - (4) Remember that this will be a written project of length (without references) equivalent to 10 pages with 1 inch margins, 12 point Times New Roman font, double spaced.
+The main requirement is that your project must involve a "great idea" of mathematics and provide a well-supported argument justifying this choice of topic.
+You should direct a significant portion of your project toward a general university audience and articulate clearly which sections are aimed toward experts.
+Journey Through Genius and Crest of the Peacock are good models for this type of exposition. - (5) You need to properly document all of your sources, using an established citation method: MLA, APA, the bibliography and/or BibTeX packages used by LaTeX, etc. You are not required to use a specific citation method, but you should choose one specific method and use it consistently through your paper. - (6) Plagiarism is a violation of the University Senate Rules discussed in the syllabus, and will be dealt with according to University Policy (i.e. you will get an E in the class if you plagiarize someone else's work).
 When in doubt, cite your source!